vipulnaik/working-drafts/lesswrong/aligning-my-web-server-with-devops-practices-part-1-backups.md

 Glacier, S3's storage / cold storage.
 Glacier is cheaper than regular S3 but also needs more time to access.

-#### Consideration for restoration process: well-defined process to restore from backups
+#### Consideration for restoration process: well-defined process to restore from backups (getting to good; work in progress)

 I have a set of scripts to recreate all my sites on a new server based on a mix of data from GitHub and S3.
 For those sites of mine that are